strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ::::

-### 2. Login to Heroku from your CLI
+### Login to Heroku from your CLI

-Next, you need to login to Heroku from your computer.
+To login to Heroku from your computer run the following command in your terminal:

 ```bash
 heroku login